Maheen012/Movie-Mania/README.md

 # Movie Mania

 Movie Mania is a GUI-based application that allows users to manage and interact with a collection of movies.
 Users can sign up, sign in, track watch history, manage their favorites list, and search movies.
-Admins have special privileges to add, update, delete movies, and manage users.
-If users don't want to sign up, they can view our catalogue by logging as a guest.
+Admins have special privileges to add, update and delete movies from the catalogue.
+If users don't want to sign up, they can view our catalogue by logging in as a guest.

 ---